Marina Cortês

 Key moments:

 1. 2023 is the year when all content-based identification will break down.
+We might be moving towards a future in which we only trust those with which we interact personally, or in direct line of sight.

 2. The technology is in accelerated development.
 We do not currently have a means for measuring the rate of acceleration.